 Abraham was the first Jew and the founder of Judaism.
 He is the spiritual and physical ancestor of Jews.
-He was also one among the three Avot or patriarchs of Judaism.
+He was also one of the three Avot or patriarchs of Judaism.
 The other patriarchs were Isaac and Jacob.
-Abraham also has a prominent contribution towards Christianity and Islam.
+Abraham also has a prominent contribution to Christianity and Islam.
 Judaism originated over 3500 years ago and in the Middle East.

 He tried convincing his father not to do idol worship.
 One day when his father left him alone, he smashed all the idols using a hammer.
 On returning, his father questioned about the smashed idols.
 To this, Abram replied, “The idols got into a fight, and the big one smashed all the other ones.”
 Terah said, “Don’t be ridiculous.
 These idols have no life or power.
 They can’t do anything.” to which Abram asked, “Then why do you worship them?”